DLR-RM/stable-baselines3/docs/guide/integrations.rst

   )
   print(f"mean_reward={mean_reward:.2f} +/- {std_reward}")

+You need to define two parameters:

+- `repo-id`: the name of the Hugging Face repo you want to download.
+- `filename`: the file you want to download.

 Upload a model to the Hub
 -------------------------

+You can easily upload your models using two different functions:

+1. `package_to_hub()`: save the model, evaluate it, generate a model card and record a replay video of your agent before pushing the complete repo to the Hub.

+2. `push_to_hub()`: simply push a file to the Hub.

 First, you need to be logged in to Hugging Face to upload a model: